Skip to main content

 Stable identifiers

-I needed to pick a kind of stable identifier to use for books, so that I could give each book a URL.
+I needed to pick a stable identifier to use for books, so that I could give each book a URL.
 (Different books can have the same titles as one another, after all.)
 There are several options, including but not limited to: